philharle/pi-assist/README.md

 $ sudo usermod -aG docker pi
 ```

-Create a new docker network for internal communication between the Home Assistant and NGINX containers.
+> We need to create a new docker network for internal communication between the Home Assistant and NGINX containers.
 We'll publish ports 80 and 443 from NGINX to the external interface of the Raspberry Pi, however ports to Home Assistant will not be published and the only access to this container will be via connections made on the Docker ‘docker-network1’ network (in this instance from NGINX to port 8123 on Home Assistant).
 Also note that although NGINX is publishing port 443 externally, this can be mapped to another obfuscated external port via the port-forwarding configuration on your router.

+Create new docker network
 ```sh
 $ docker network create docker-network1
 ```